lawrghita/Public/Javascript Lessons/16_OpenVPN/readme.md

 To Remote connect from inside network... found on connections the IPv4 Address example my desktop is 192.168.1.106, So remote connect from laptop to this address

 If google my ip show a IPv6 address set the router to just use IPv4 now we have an external address

-on Router LAN interface static/reserve a DHCP address ..106 and MAC memorized as MyDesktop then forward the ports on ...106:12345 to external 12345 also Windows Firewalls must open those on both computers
+on Router LAN interface static/reserve a DHCP address ..106 and MAC memorized as MyDesktop then forward the ports on ...106:12345 to external 12345 also in Windows Firewalls I must open those on both computers